Liziloo/Preppy/README.md

 4. Rename example.env to simply .env
 4. Run docker-compose up within the repository to start the app

-My intention is to upload an image to DockerHub.
-When I've done that, the user would no longer need to clone the repository, but instead simply run the app using a docker compose file and .env file.
-But since I've never made a public docker image before, right now my image is private on DockerHub.
+Alternatively, there is now a container image of preppy connected to this repository.
+Run the app using a docker compose file and .env file.
+I've never made a public docker image before, so please let me know of any issues.

 ### License